kitttn/temptest/Debugging.md

 #####Software steps

-Open a terminal window and start the J-Link GDB server, specifying the serial number and port number that GDB will use when attaching to the server.
+Open a terminal window and start the J-Link GDB server, specifying the serial number and port number for the J-Link JTAG interface.

 `JLinkGDBServer -select usb=$JLINK_SN -port $JLINK_PORT`